 When does it meet?

 The UN General Assembly meetings are divided into annual sessions which start every year in late September.
-The latest session, the 77th, began on 13 September.
-The sessions then run for almost a year.
+The latest session, the 78th, began on 5 September.
+The session then runs for almost a year.

 However, the phrase UNGA is often used as a synecdoche for the “annual general debate” and sometimes the “high level plenary meeting” that take place in weeks 2 and 3 of the session.
 Week 2 is often referred to as “UNGA week” because this is when world leaders make speeches.
 In addition, important announcements and events involving high-profile participants such as CEOs and celebrities are timed to take place during this week.
-This year’s General Debate, which runs through 26 September, is expected to be fully in-person.
+The first day of the high-level General Debate will be 19 September 2023.

 One of the largest meetings of world leaders annually, UNGA week is an important part of the diplomatic calendar, providing ample opportunity for negotiations and discussions in the corridors of the UN headquarters.

-This year’s theme “A watershed moment: transformative solutions to interlocking challenges” was chosen by the new President of the General Assembly, Csaba Kőrösi of Hungary.
+This year’s theme, “Rebuilding trust and reigniting global solidarity: Accelerating action on the 2030 Agenda and its Sustainable Development Goals towards peace, prosperity, progress and sustainability for all” was chosen by the new President of the General Assembly, Dennis Francis of Trinidad and Tobago.
 The theme is often broad in order to avoid constraining leaders’ speeches.